gorenje/millieons.org/w/jonc.md

 ## John-C

-JONC - Joy Of Not Caring.
-Opposite of FOMO - Fear Of Missing Out.
+Joy Of Not Caring.

+Opposite of Fear Of Missing Out - FOMO.